radeknovotny94/GRASS_Parse_to_QGIS_UI/README.md

 How run this script:
 In this moment script not run on Windows > https://github.com/radeknovotny94/GRASS_Parse_to_QGIS_UI/issues/6

+For test:
+1. You have to create 'desc' and 'xml' folder in directory, where you run the script.

-For test just run script - GRASSDescribtionParser.py, it should find QGIS/GRASS installation, find GRASS moduls and create their description for QGIS Processing plugin in folder desc.
+2. Just run script - GRASSDescribtionParser.py, it should find QGIS/GRASS installation, find GRASS moduls and create their description for QGIS Processing plugin in folder desc.